jeremiah-shaulov/office_spirit_mysql/README.md

 - Binary protocol.
 Query parameters are sent separately from text query.
 - Made with CPU and RAM efficiency in mind.

+This library is not just a driver, but it's ready to use tool, that covers many MySQL use cases.

 Basic example:

 ```ts